Everything about wood for carving

 I think it’s easy to identify the tree by the crown, leaves, bark, fruit conifers, etc. It’s also possible to identify the tree by it’s saw cut.
 The carver needs to know which of the wood is soft or hard, which textured or not.

-With this article, you will find out how to choose appropriate wood, how to carve it and what the final result will appear.
+With this article, you will find out how to choose appropriate wood, how to carve it, and what the final result will appear.
+I will also add some nice wood blocks kits so you could choose from.

 Linden or Limewood wood for carving